 - Asana (medium to advanced task management software)

 - Monday (medium to advanced project and task management software)

 - Version One (advanced project management software)

-For a low-level organization or an immediate one where team members and the Scrum Master need to organize, group, or filter their ideas, more simple mind-mapping and topic organizing software will do.
+For a organizations where team members and the Scrum Master need to organize, group, or filter their ideas, more simple mind-mapping and topic organizing software will do the job.